Transboundary and Emerging Diseases of Animals

 • and scenarios where foreign animal diseases should be considered in addition to endemic diseases.

-• This program has been approved for 39 hours of continuing education credit in jurisdictions which recognize RACE® approval.
+• This program has been approved for up to 36 hours of continuing education credit in jurisdictions which recognize RACE® approval.

 • Work at your own pace.